peterkuch/mcadmob/README.md

    ```
 4. Download <a href="https://github.com/peterkuch/mcadmob/blob/master/libs/McAdmobLibrary_1_0.aar">McAdmobLibrary_1_0.aar</a>

-5. Import McAdmobLibrary_1_0.aar to your project
+5. Import McAdmobLibrary_1_0.aar to your project root/libs/

-7.
+7. Import McAdmobLibrary_1_0.aar to your project
 <p align="right">(<a href="#readme-top">back to top</a>)</p>